iarsystems/iar-risc-v-gd32v-eval/Examples/template/README.md

-# Clock tree setup example
+# Template project

+## Introduction

-This example only provides the clock tree setup for the GD32V103F device.
+This project provides a clean slate, it provides the basic clock tree setup for the GD32VF103 device in the IAR RISC-V GD32V Eval board.

+## Details

-System clock is set to 108 MHz.
+The system clock is set to 108 MHz.